“What is Your Weakness?” Job Interview Question

 Delegation Sample Answer

-“My greatest weakness is that I find it difficult and uncomfortable delegating tasks and responsibilities and tend to finish a task myself.
+“My greatest weakness is that I find delegating tasks and responsibilities difficult and uncomfortable, and tend to finish a task myself.
 Being a team player doesn’t come naturally to me, especially when I have the skills to handle a task myself.

-However, in my last job as a manager, I struggled with multitasking and so I had to learn to share responsibilities with my team or colleagues.
+However, in my last job as a manager, I struggled with multitasking, so I had to learn to share responsibilities with my team and colleagues.

-To avoid micromanaging and maintain a sense of control when delegating tasks, I implemented a project management system and attended team building workshops This allowed me to follow up with my team, oversee the progress of a project and complete it, and ensure that no deadline was missed..
+To avoid micromanaging and maintain a sense of control when delegating tasks, I implemented a project management system and attended team-building workshops.
+This allowed me to follow up with my team, oversee the progress of a project, complete it, and ensure that no deadline was missed.

-If my team members get in the weeds, I now know the most efficient way to lend a hand.
+If my team members get in the weeds, I know the most efficient way to lend a hand.
 Thanks to this system.
-I have been able to overcome my weakness and improve my ability to delegate efficiently.”
+I have overcome my weakness and improved my ability to delegate efficiently.”

 When you respond this way, you demonstrate your ability to pursue a new skill when a role demands it.